 Books and Long-Form Downloads

-Freedom at 4 AM is a true-life tale of cultural clash in Afghanistan: from the political to the personal, from the spiritual to sexual.
+Freedom at 4 AM is a true-life tale of cultural clash in Afghanistan: from the political to the personal, from the spiritual to the sadistic.
 The author vividly conveys the underbelly of seediness and corruption of life in the NGO world; working in the shadows of violence and death.
 Set against the daily tension of working in Kabul are historical, geopolitical, and spiritual themes.
-This immersive adventure chronicles personal calamity and change: from religious scepticism to a call to prayer under...
+This immersive adventure chronicles personal calamity and change: from religious scepticism to a call to prayer...

 International